Relational Infrastructure

 • Collect names and numbers into a shared list before everyone drifts home

-• End with the next date already set
+• End with the next date already set, so it becomes a tradition instead of a one-off

 Go deeper